Foreign Players Soak In Electrifying HBL PSL Atmosphere Across Pakistan - UrduPoint

 The only team so far to confirm their berth in the play-off is Multan Sultans with a tally of 11 points from seven games (five wins, one loss and one no-result).

-Moeen Ali said on Monday : "The atmosphere in Multan on all game days was unbelievable.
+Moeen Ali said: “The atmosphere in Multan on all game days was unbelievable.
 You could clearly sense the passion the people have for their team and the game.
 We were particularly moved by the hospitality, love and support offered by the people of Multan who took ownership of the team and we are grateful to them for their incredible hospitality.

 English batsman Liam Livingstone, who wore the Karachi Kings shirt in the HBL PSL 2019, is looking forward to the challenge of the all-to-play-for last week of the group stage under captain Wahab Riaz.